joshday/OnlineStats.jl/docs/index.md

 # Introduction

 **OnlineStats** is a [Julia](http://julialang.org) package which provides online algorithms for statistical models.
 Observations are processed one at a time and all **algorithms use O(1) memory**.
 Online algorithms are well suited for streaming data or when data is too large to hold in memory.
-For machine learning (predictive modeling) applications, online algorithms provide fast approximate solutions for when training time is a bottleneck.
+For machine learning (predictive modeling) applications, online algorithms provide fast approximate solutions to vastly reduce training time.
+However, many of the algorithms provide exact analytical solutions.

 # Overview

-<h3>Every statistic/model is a type</h3>
+<h3>Every OnlineStat is a type</h3>

 Two general ways of creating objects: